-16. Risks associated with 'Right to limit redemptions'
+14. Risks associated with 'Right to limit redemptions':

 Subject to the approval of Board of Directors of the AMC and Trustee Company and immediate intimation to SEBI, a restriction on redemptions may be imposed by the Scheme under certain exceptional circumstances, which the AMC / Trustee believe that may lead to a systemic crisis or event that constrict liquidity of most securities or the efficient functioning of markets.
+Please refer to the paragraph "Right to Limit Redemptions" for further details including the procedure to be followed while imposing restriction on redemptions.

-17. Risks Factors associated with transaction in Units through stock exchange(s)
+15. Risks Factors associated with transaction in Units through stock exchange(s):